 (2) A person may file a complaint for divorce in any county in the state without meeting the 10-day requirement set forth in subsection (1) if all of the following apply and are set forth in the complaint:

 (a) The defendant was born in, or is a citizen of, a country other than the United States of America.

 (b) The parties to the divorce action have a minor child or children.

 (c) There is information that would allow the court to reasonably conclude that the minor child or children are at risk of being taken out of the United States of America and retained in another country by the defendant.

-Talk To Our Divorce Lawyers in Michigan Today
+Talk To Our Divorce Lawyers Today